wpasman/xm-s3-manager/README.md

 xm-s3-manager for Bloomreach Experience Manager (brXM) provides out of the box and deep integrations of S3 storage into your brXM project.

 The S3 asset manager allows for :
-- uploading and storage of any digital asset onto S3 (from withing the brXM UI)
+- Uploading and storage of any digital asset onto S3 (from within the brXM UI);
-- linking, picking, searching and referencing digital asset stored onto S3
+- Linking, picking, searching and referencing digital assets stored onto S3;
-- the Asset Manager provides both a ckeditor plugin for usage in Rich Text Fields and provides a compound type to be used in your document types.
+- The Asset Manager provides both a ckeditor plugin for usage in Rich Text Fields and provides a compound type to be used in your document types;
+- S3 Asset Manager specific User roles to manage permissions for Admin, Upload, Create and Delete;

 ## Installation